-The calculations I have done are based on single question- how much would storage of “complete worldwide stamp collection” (of approx. 530,000 stamps) cost?
-It must be noted that my figures are not absolute.
+The question I was most keen to find an answer was how much would storage of “complete worldwide stamp collection” (of approx. 530,000 stamps) cost?
+Before you read on, I must warn that my figures are not the absolute truth.
 Each collector will have their own preferences on how tight/loose stamps should be placed, what kind of quality paper to use etc; these all will affect on costs… But IMHO the numbers I have do give a good and valid comparison point if using “average” archival quality products/solutions for storage.

 - Stock books: from 5,400€ upwards